 Born in Berlin in 1981, Mirna Funk majored in Philosophy and History at Humboldt University.
 She is presently studying for her Master’s, and holds a scholarship from the Ernst Ludwig Ehrlich Studienwerk (ELES), the scholarship foundation for gifted Jewish students and doctoral candidates.

-Funk composes articles and essays for various publications, has authored two novels, and recently completed her first screenplay.
-Her work frequently centres the presence of Jewish culture, and looks at how cultures of remembrance are being reshaped in the present.
-With a perspective on Jewish life that is contemporary and personal, she educates through talks, panels, curation and workshops, and writes a monthly column, “Jewish Today”, for Vogue Germany.
+Funk composes articles and essays for various publications, has authored two novels, one non-fiction book, and recently completed her first screenplay.
+Her work frequently centers the presence of Jewish culture, and looks at how cultures of remembrance are being reshaped in the present.
+With a perspective on Jewish life that is contemporary and personal, she educates through talks, panels, curation, workshops and articles.

-Funk is a current contributor to Emotion, Myself, Cosmopolitan, Süddeutsche Zeitung, Jüdische Allgemeine, and Monopol, and is also planning a podcast about Jewish life in Germany for the association 1700 Jahre.
-Her new novel is forthcoming from dtv in Spring 2021.
-Titled “Zwischen Du und Ich”, it explores violence and the transgenerational transmission of trauma.
+Funk is a current contributor to Emotion, Myself, Cosmopolitan, Süddeutsche Zeitung, Die Zeit, Jüdische Allgemeine, and Monopol, and is also hosting a podcast about Jewish life in Germany for the association 1700 Jahre.

 Deutschlandradio Kultur